 Most of us would agree with the statement that alcohol helps you fall to sleep more easily.
 However, sleep scientists have now shown that the impact of alcohol on the quality of sleep makes its use as a sleep aid one to avoid.
-As Mathew Walker describes in his brilliant book Alcohol ‘sedates’ you, rather than gets you to sleep.
+As Sleep Scientist Mathew Walker describes alcohol ‘sedates’ you, rather than gets you to sleep.

 Without a doubt it’s easier to get to sleep when we drink.
 Alcohol allows reduces ‘sleep latency’ which is the amount of time it takes to get to sleep.
 Once asleep, alcohol then increases the proportion of deep sleep during the first part of the night.
 Theoretically this increase in deep sleep is positive, as deep sleep is associated with the body’s healing process via the secretion of growth hormone.
 However, studies have shown that alcohol induced sleep sees an overall decrease in growth hormone produced despite the fact that there has been an increase in deep sleep.
 It’s also been shown that the more you drink the greater the reduction in growth hormone secretion.